UCLALibrary/foundations/modules/key-ideas/_posts/2000-01-02-active-learning.markdown

 ---
 ## What is active learning?

 In active learning approaches, both teachers and learners are actively engaged in the learning process.
-But what does that really mean?

-Even though it might seem like a rather simple idea, "active learning" can be notoriously difficult to define.
-That's why in this and future sections, we will be focused on helping you figure out what these key ideas mean to you!
+But what does that really mean? <!--Even though it might seem like a rather simple idea, "active learning" can be notoriously difficult to define.
+That's why in this and future sections, we will be focused on helping you figure out what these key ideas mean to you!-->

 <p>To get the conversation started, work with your team on the following <em>interactive reader</em> on active learning.
 Note that you can view the activity in full-screen mode by clicking the expand icon in the bottom-right corner of the activity.</p>